 Arsenal manager George Allison had said he would concede the game when his team went 4-3 down but the offer was declined and play went on with a number of Gunners players claiming that the visitors had 12 men on the pitch.
 Play was stopped, the numbers were counted and Dynamo did indeed have an extra player after a ‘mix-up’ when a substitution had been made 20 minutes earlier.

 With parity restored Arsenal pressed for an equaliser but Dynamo held on for a momentous 4-3 victory.

 After the match, Arsenal captain Bernard Joy said: “It’s a pity that the fog didn’t allow as many spectators to see the game as well as we players saw it because it was really interesting and intense”, whilst Tiger Khomich said: “The fog was so thick that I had no idea what was happening at the other end or who had the ball other than by the roars and hum of the crowd.”
 Dynamo coach Mikhail Yakushin meanwhile probably spoke for many when he commented: “It would have been much better if the game had never begun”.

-And so, the Russians headed for Glasgow and their final match, the unbeaten record still intact.
+And so, the Russians headed for Glasgow and their final match with their unbeaten record still intact.
 92,000 crammed into Ibrox to see the phenomenon that Dynamo had become.

 The Rangers programme welcomes the visitors.